zakir161208/signup/registration.md

 #Sign In
 ![SignIn](img/signin.png)

 If you do not sign in to our website before then first of all you need to give a username, email, password and click submit to sign up on our website.
-After sign up on our website, you can sign in and buy whatever you want from our website.
+After sign up on our website, you can sign in and buy whatever you want from our website. we can also search the product with out sign up

 #Sign Up
 ![SignUp](img/signup.png)